 Perioperative management

-100% of investigators assessed the efficacy of COAGADEX for perioperative use as “excellent” in major and minor surgeries
+100% of investigators rated COAGADEX as “excellent” for pre- and post-operative use in major and minor surgeries

 Total Knee